HALO Gourmet Vending Machine

 What type of coffee is or can be used in the machine?
 Any beans the operator wants to feature?

 The machine has 2 hoppers of 1,2 kg each capacity.
-Every hopper can take a different kind of coffee, so you have an option of 2 kind of beans for every product selection.
-This is very flexible and allow the customer to choose according to his taste.
-You can have for instance one hopper with 100% arabica certified beans, and another hopper with decaf beans.
+Every hopper can take a different kind of coffee, so you have an option of 2 kinds of beans for every product selection.
+This is very flexible and allows the customer to choose according to his taste.
+You can have for instance one-hopper with 100% arabica certified beans, and another hopper with decaf beans.

 What is the machine’s capacity – i.e., drinks per day or hour?

-The machine capacity is around 250/300 cups a day, is a machine studied to work in high consumption environment keeping the products quality very high also during peak hours.
+The machine capacity is around 250/300 cups a day, is a machine studied to work in a high consumption environment keeping the quality of the products very high also during peak hours.

 What type/amount of labor is required at a minimum to maintain and operate the machine?